playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 console.log(magicNumber);
 ```

-If you're not familiar with what that code does, that's okay.
-We'll explain this code in a bit.
+If you're not familiar with what that code does,  we'll explain this code in a bit.
 Right now it's just important to focus on what's being typed.
 If you opened Word, you'd be able to type this in using a typical QWERTY keyboard.

 Now, while you _could_ write your code in Word, it would add additional (invisible) encoding characters in the file.
 However, if you were to use Notepad (or similar), and save this to a `.txt` file, it would be considered a "source code" file.